alex-milneski/penalty-kick-analysis-top-5-leagues/README.md

 # Penalty kick analysis in the top 5 European football leagues

-*Note: Commonly know as 'penalties', FBref refers to these shots as Penalty Kicks - so will I.*
+*Note: Commonly know as 'penalties', FBref refers to these shots as Penalty Kicks (PKs) - so will I.*

 ### Data Source
 [FBref's API - Team Season Statistics](https://fbrapi.com/documentation#team-season-stats) - FBref's data that I scraped was originally collected by Opta Sports.